 But you don’t really do any of that when you have a driver, a stranger.
 You behave yourself instead, which makes for a much more serious road trip, and road trips after all are meant to be fun.

-With more signs in Thai than not, fascinating and diverse landscapes that are especially lovely once you get off the highways, and all sorts of interesting stuff by the side of the road to stop for – from fried chicken and Isaan sausage sellers to extravagantly decorated shrines – the Isaan is certainly a region that’s made for road-tripping.
+With more signs in Thai than not, fascinating and diverse landscapes that are especially lovely once you get off the highways, and all sorts of interesting stuff by the side of the road to stop for – from gai yang and som tam (chicken and papaya salad!) and Isaan sausage sellers to extravagantly decorated shrines – the Isaan is certainly a region that’s made for road-tripping.

 Tips to Exploring Thailand’s Northeast Isaan Region By Car